mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     "She's dead," a maman's voice came from behind him.
 Kipnu jumped out of surprise and looked around for the source.

     "Have you come to kill me too, Kipnu?"
-Lissa asked.
+Shinna asked.

-    Kipnu lunged, but Lissa was faster with hae dodge, and Kipnu fell to the ground.
+    Kipnu lunged, but Shinna was faster with hae dodge, and Kipnu fell to the ground.
 Before he could get up, thi drew hae dagger to his neck.

     "Burning our home to the ground wasn't enough, huh?
 Hundreds of people, dead in a moment and you still aren't satisfied-"